-Rabies is a deadly disease caused by a virus that attacks the nervous system
+Rabies is a deadly disease caused by a virus that attacks the nervous system in warm-blooded animals

 In Maryland, rabies is most often found in raccoons, skunks, foxes, cats, bats, and groundhogs.
 Other mammals including dogs, ferrets, and farm animals can get rabies if they are not vaccinated.
 Rabies is rarely reported in rabbits and small rodents, such as squirrels, hamsters, guinea pigs, gerbils, chipmunks, rats, and mice.
 Many recent human rabies cases in the United States have been associated with bats.
 Although people usually know when a bat has bitten them, bats have small teeth that may not leave marks on the skin.

-Rabies is usually spread to humans through the bite of an infected (“rabid”) animal
+Rabies is usually spread to humans through the bite of an infected (“rabid”) animal.

 Other possible exposures include getting infected saliva from a rabid animal into an open wound or in the eyes, nose, or mouth.
 Rabies is not spread by petting a rabid animal or contact with blood, urine, or feces (stool).